Lily-Ng/REACTion/README.md

 # How to Run
 1. Install NodeJS
 2. git clone this repository
-3. Enter into the directory of the problem
+3. follow steps on creating a react app here: https://reactjs.org/docs/create-a-new-react-app.html#create-react-app
+4. replace the src directory with the content of src uploaded in this directory
-4. npm start
+5. npm start
-5. application will be accessible on localhost:3000
+6. application will be accessible on localhost:3000

 # Summary
 - Sort the Rainbow\